rubak/migration-to-spatstat.random/README.md

 # Migration to spatstat.random

-This repository only contains this README about migration to `spatstat.random` for package developers using `spatstat`/`spatstat.core` in their own package.
+This repository only contains this README about migration to `spatstat.random` for package developers using `spatstat`/`spatstat.core`/`spatstat.linnet` in their own package (in the rest of the text we only refer to `spatstat.core` but it applies as well to `spatstat.linnet`).

 After the big split up of `spatstat` into subpackages in early 2021 we (@baddstats really) have now managed to split out another 10% of the remaining code of `spatstat.core` into the new package `spatstat.random`.
 If your package uses random generators from `spatstat.core` it will almost certainly need a minor update to be prepared for the upcoming version of `spatstat.core` which doesn't have these.